HugoBlox/theme-academic-cv/content/home/experience.md

 date_end = "2019-02-21"
 description = """
 Responsibilities include:
-* Cooperate with colleagues in development department
-* Maintaining call centre system and develop new functions based on ASP.NET framework
+* Maintaining Customer relationship management (CRM) system and develop new functions within ASP.NET framework
-* Deploying system in various environment
+* Cooperate with engineers in the deployment department and implement the system in various environment
 """